 A-level Physical Education tutors

-PE at GCSE and A-level (AQA, OCR, Edexcel, Eduqas) is much more academic than its school-day reputation — anatomy and physiology, biomechanics, sports psychology, sociocultural issues, and skill acquisition theory, alongside a practical performance and coursework analysis.
+PE at GCSE and A-level (AQA, OCR, Edexcel, Eduqas) is much more academic than its school-day reputation: anatomy and physiology, biomechanics, sports psychology, sociocultural issues, and skill acquisition theory, alongside a practical performance and coursework analysis.
 Tutoring helps most on the science content (which is the most-failed paper at both levels), on the longer analysis questions where named theory plus application drive the marks, and on the analysis-of-performance coursework.
 The practical grade is largely determined outside the spec by sport-specific coaching.
 Look for tutors with sports science degrees and explicit board familiarity.

 A-levels are sat at the end of Year 13 (age 17-18) and are the standard UK university-entrance qualification, with most students taking 3 subjects (sometimes 4 plus an EPQ).
 Grades A*-E feed UCAS, and competitive university courses set offers at AAA or higher.
-Tutoring helps most with the step up from GCSE — A-levels demand independent learning, denser content, and exam technique that rewards structured argument or method-mark-aware working.
-Boards (AQA, Edexcel, OCR, Eduqas, CIE) diverge meaningfully — match the tutor to the spec, especially in maths, sciences and modern languages where assessment differences are sharp.
+Tutoring helps most with the step up from GCSE: A-levels demand independent learning, denser content, and exam technique that rewards structured argument or method-mark-aware working.
+Boards (AQA, Edexcel, OCR, Eduqas, CIE) diverge meaningfully, so match the tutor to the spec, especially in maths, sciences and modern languages where assessment differences are sharp.

 Read up before you book